dr-marek-jaskula/DomainDrivenDesignUniversity/ReadMe.md

 ### .Tests.Integration

-This layer contains the integrations tests.
+This layer contains integrations tests.

 Here we do not use the WebApplicationFactory approach, but we create DI container in more manual way.

-Moreover, tests are done on the test database, but the test cleaning is required (see TestDataGeneratorBase.CleanDatabaseFromTestData)
+Moreover, tests are done on the test database, but the test cleaning is required (see TestDataGeneratorBase.CleanDatabaseFromTestData).

 ### .Tests.Integration.Container

-This layer contains the integrations tests.
+This layer contains integrations tests.

 Here we use the proper approach of using the WebApplicationFactory.

-Moreover, we use TestContainers library, to make all integrations test in sql database inside the container, so the additional database cleaning is not required (like in Shopway.Tests.Integration)
+Moreover, we use TestContainers library, to make all integrations test in sql database inside the container, so the additional database cleaning is not required (like in Shopway.Tests.Integration).

 ### .Tests.Performance

-This layer container the performance tests.
+This layer contains performance tests.

 We use NBomber as a performance test framework, because we can use it with xunit.